simonseo/blackjack/README.md

-Update your Blackjack code to support strategies for betting and hitting; from an API perspective, this can also be thought of as placing a wager andrequesting a card, respectively.
+Update your Blackjack code to support strategies for betting and hitting; from an API perspective, this can also be thought of as placing a wager and requesting a card, respectively.
 This update should be done in a manner that is flexible to various betting and hitting strategies.
 To this end, updated projects should include code supporting an abstract framework, along with implementations of two